mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 you're willing to take a gamble and order a dongle anyway.
 But just bear in mind this solution is not universal and YMMV.

+**Update:** I had a number of issues with the NooElec.
+Lots of others seem to have success with it so maybe I got a bad one?
+It kept losing connection after a bit and I had to unplug it and plug it back in to fix it.
+I switched to [this one][rtl-sdr-com-dongle] from rtl-sdr.com and haven't had any issues since.

 ## Install

 First add the repository to the add-on store (`https://github.com/mdegat01/hassio-addons`):